couchbaselabs/docs-ng/content/couchbase-sdk-c-2.1/integration-with-libcouchbase.markdown

 # Integration with libcouchbase

-This tutorial assumes you have installed libcouchbase on your systems per the installation instructions in the Getting Started section of this guide.
+This tutorial assumes you have installed libcouchbase on your systems, following the installation instructions in the Getting Started section of this guide.
 Because the approach for building a program based on libcouchbase may vary between Linux/Mac OS and Windows, this tutorial will focus on the components of the program rather than how to build it.

-The libcouchbase is written in C and can be integrated in variety ways with your application.
-First is the most trivial case, when your application written in a scripting language supported by Couchbase client libraries, which already have libcouchbase wrappers.
+The libcouchbase is written in C and can be integrated in various ways with your application.
+The simplest integration scenario is when your application is written in a scripting language (supported by a Couchbase client library) that already has a libcouchbase wrapper.
 Couchbase has built and maintains following libcouchbase-based libraries:

  * [Ruby](http://www.couchbase.com/communities/ruby/getting-started)